kucukmelih/MovieReviewProject/README.md

 - If you want to add your own movies, simply edit or replace `movies.csv` before running `setup_database.py`.
 - Passwords are currently stored in plain text for simplicity.
   ➔ **In a real-world application, always hash passwords!**
+- The recommendation system uses user reviews to suggest movies similar to those the user liked.

 ---